Buggist/Just-Run/README.md

 # Just-Run
-Shut up and just run!
+Shut up and just run it!

 You can call python scripts with different versions of the python interpreter, and get the returned data.